-Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47.7%, and is responsible for 50.4% of all company turnover in South Africa.
+Statistics South Africa's Census 2022 shows that Gauteng has the highest population, with approximately 15 099 422 million people.
 Financial and business services, logistics, manufacturing, property, telecommunications and trade are some of the province's most important economic sectors.

 It is the business heart of South Africa, but it is also the shopping mecca of Africa, with tourists from the rest of the continent citing shopping as their reason for visiting the province.
 The population of more than 15 million people has the highest per-capita income level in the country.
-The province blends cultures, colours and first- and third-world traditions in a spirited mix, flavoured by a number of foreign influences.
+The province blends cultures, colours and first- and thirdworld traditions in a spirited mix, flavoured by a number of foreign influences.
 Most overseas visitors enter South Africa via OR Tambo International Airport in Johannesburg.
 South of Johannesburg lies Soweto, the most populous urban residential area in the country, with a population of more than a million.

 Some 50 km north of Johannesburg lies South Africa's administrative capital, Pretoria.
 The magnificent Union Buildings, which overlook the city from Meintjieskop, represent the official seat of the South African Government and house the offices of the country's President.
 The industrial area of Rosslyn and the townships of Soshanguve and Ga-Rankuwa are situated north of Pretoria.
 Cullinan, which is well known for its diamonds, and Mamelodi lie to the east.

 To the west lies Atteridgeville.
 Other important Gauteng towns include Krugersdorp and Roodepoort on the West Rand; and Germiston, Springs, Boksburg, Benoni, Brakpan and Kempton Park on the East Rand.
 Vanderbijlpark and Vereeniging in the south of the province are major industrial centres, while Heidelberg, Nigel and Bronkhorstspruit, to the east, are of agricultural importance.